It is my doody to warn you that this article contains:

 Moral of the story: Thorough and consistent hand-washing is critically important at all times.
-Moreover, cooks should never work or serve food to others during a severe bout of ongoing diarrhea, as that may be a symptom of norovirus, salmonella poisoning, or Hepatitis A, all of which are dangerous and highly contagious.
-Kitchen managers should quarantine themselves and others when this symptom is present.
-The same goes for vomiting.
+Moreover, cooks should never work or serve food to others during a severe bout of ongoing diarrhea or vomiting, as that may be a symptom of norovirus, salmonella poisoning, or Hepatitis A, all of which are dangerous and highly contagious.
+Kitchen managers should quarantine themselves and others when these symptoms are present.

 True Story #2

 I once worked in a fancy, filthy food establishment that developed a fly infestation over the summer.
 It was the thick black hairy kind of fly that hangs heavy in the air.
 In the midst of a heatwave, there were swarms of them.
 In the prep kitchen, a cook butchered and cooked chickens as flies touched their feet down on the raw meat.
 Those same flies flew into the pastry kitchen, where they touched down on the frosted and ready-to-eat treats.
 The next day, an employee bolted past me and vomited into a trash can.
 The day after that, there was a call about an upset stomach from a customer.
 The day after that, another complaint came in.

 Moral of the story: Flies will gladly walk poop onto your food.